multifreded/hv20/hid02/README.md

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
 Who knows where this could be hidden...
 Only the best of the best shall find it!

-* Level: hard
+* Level: Hard

 ## Solution

-On day 14 in the `file.gif` there is a code section where a lot of screen scrolling is happening as if something existing is being wiped out.
+On [Day 14](../day14) in the `file.gif` there is a code section where a lot of screen scrolling is happening as if something on the screen is being wiped out.
 It made me curious and I set a break point in the debugger at an address directly before the section: `0x7c3a`

+The procedure is similar to that of [Day 14](../day14) …

 ```sh
 $ qemu-system-x86_64 -s -S -m 512 -hda file.gif